Science & Technology

 The science powering “smart algorithms” in question

-Everything seems possible thanks to AI, Artificial Intelligence, but at what cost?
+Everything seems possible thanks to AI, but at what cost?

 Though technology is a powerful driving force for our society’s development, critics within the scientific community are expressing doubts.

 Deep learning multilayers form opaque, flawed systems that reproduce stereotypes.
-It is now an emergency to delve into the science behind the “smart algorithms” in order to better understand how machines come to their results.
+It is now an emergency to delve into the science behind the "smart algorithms" to understand better how machines come to their results.

 BEHIND THE SCENES OF THE PARIS SUBWAY 52’